 Bank have for the first time appointed people to their board who have both a digital focus and digital skills.

 Secondly, there’s been a shift from the employees’ perspective.
 They want to proactively manage their own careers now and into the future.
 “Today, one of the biggest reasons people pick a certain organisation to work for is not so much for the work they’ll do; it’s more about what they’ll learn on the job.
 Continuous learning is going to be a mainstay of the EVP for many organisations,” says Havercroft.

 While once it was a ‘tick the box’ exercise in risk mitigation, especially for compliance training, today both employers and employees realise it’s in the interest of both parties if learning is self-directed and enjoyable.

-states: “Employees at all levels expect dynamic, self-directed, continuous learning opportunities from their employers.”
+Research from Deloitte states: “Employees at all levels expect dynamic, self-directed, continuous learning opportunities from their employers.”

 With change being the new normal, Havercroft suggests that employees are perhaps more interested today in keeping their skills sharp.
 “Anything that will ensure their skills don’t become obsolete will help,” he says.
 “Everyone wants to remain a valuable asset in the work environment.
 Self-directed learning to me also means relevant content on mediums that are based on the individual’s wants and expectations.”